Ed94/gencpp/Readme.md

 However, if:

-* Your compile time complexity becomes large.
+* Compile time complexity becomes large.
 * You enjoy actually *seeing* the generated code instead of just the error symbols or the pdb symbols.
 * You value your debugging expereince, and would like to debug your metaprogram, without having to step through the debug version of the compiler (if you even can)
 * Want to roll your own reflection system
 * Want to maintain a series of libraries for internal use, but don't want to deal with manual merging as often when they update.
 * Want to create tailored headers for your code or for your libraries since you usually don't need the majority of the code within them.
+* You just dislike metaprogramming with template expansion

 Then this might help you boostrap a toolset todo so.